 After your name, the first thing a recruiter wants to know about is your work experience.
 Hence, it has to be mentioned on your resume.
 Unfortunately, writing work experience is not easy but at the same time, we can’t ignore it as your chances of bagging the job heavily depends on that.

 Remember, you should have relevant experience to let it affect your chances of bagging the job.
-No need to mention, if you want your resume to make a difference then you have to focus more on your work experience section.
-Now the question is, how to write work experience in resume that will make the recruiter choose you among the hundreds of applicants?
+No need to mention that if you want your resume to make a difference, you have to focus more on your work experience section.
+Now the question is, how to write work experience in a resume that will make the recruiter choose you among the hundreds of applicants?

-Also, find similar blogs with samples, tips, & format for email writing:
+Also, find similar blogs with samples, tips, & formats for email writing:

 - Best Apology Letter Format, Tips & Samples | Write a Perfect Apology

 - Goodbye Email for Colleagues | Bid Adieu Perfectly

 - Complaint Letter Format & Samples | Easy-to-Follow Guide

 - Job Application Letter — 4 Min Read for Perfect Application Letter

 - Sick Leave Application Letter: Format & Samples